github/docs/content/get-started/quickstart/be-social.md

 ## Following people

-When you follow someone on {% data variables.product.prodname_dotcom %}, you'll get notifications on your personal dashboard about their activity.
-For more information, see "[About your personal dashboard](/articles/about-your-personal-dashboard)."
+When you follow someone on {% data variables.product.prodname_dotcom %}, you will get notifications on your personal dashboard about their public activity.
+If someone you follow creates a new repository, stars a repository, or follows another user, the activity will display in your dashboard.

 Click **Follow** on a person's profile page to follow them.

 ![Follow user button](/assets/images/help/profile/follow-user-button.png)

+For more information, see "[Following people](/get-started/exploring-projects-on-github/following-people)."

 ## Watching a repository